niveau0/templates-rs/README.md

         cargo generate -g niveau0/templates-rs cli-rs

+## Features

+* create template with async, using tokio or async_std runtime, or sync code skeleton.

 ## Planned

-* extend templates with async/sync switch for multiple async runtimes
 * web service skeleton with a REST API
     * optional WASM UI with tailwind css and trunk for bundling
     * optional DB connection